-Clause 7.13 Design Excellence of the CLEP applies to zones R3, R4, B2, B3 and B4 and aims to deliver the highest standard of architectural and urban design, as part of the built environment.
+Clause 7.13 Design Excellence of the CLEP applies to zones R3, R4, B2, B3 and B4 and aims to deliver the highest standard of architectural and urban design, as part of the built environment. an area of private open space that:

-i) is located behind the primary

-building setback;

-- ii) has a minimum area of 60 sqm; - iii) has a minimum width of 3 metres; - iv) includes a minimum levelled area of (5x5)sqm; - v) has a minimum unfragmented area of 40sqm; - vi) has an internal living room directly accessible to the outdoor private open space areas; and vii) satisfies solar access requirements contained in section 3.4.4.
+- is located behind the primary building setback; - ii) has a minimum area of 60 sqm; - iii) has a minimum width of 3 metres; - iv) includes a minimum levelled area of (5x5)sqm; - v) has a minimum unfragmented area of 40sqm; - vi) has an internal living room directly accessible to the outdoor private open space areas; and - vii) satisfies solar access requirements contained in section 3.4.4.